Monetization best practices

 1. Nail your pricing

 The single most important factor in having a high conversion rate is setting the right price.
 Too high?
 Users bounce.
 Too low?
 You leave money on the table.
 The best way to find your sweet spot is to test different prices and see what converts best.
-You are the best judge of your own audience and what they are willing to pay.
-However, here are some general guidelines to help you get started.

 Flow typeTypical sweet-spotWhy

-Quick utility (JSON snippet)$1 – $4Impulse-buy range; low risk for users
+Quick utility (JSON snippet)$1–$4Impulse-buy range; low risk for users

 How to choose